docarray/docarray/docs/data_types/text/text.md

     text: str = None
     url: TextUrl = None
 ```
-Next, we can instantiate a `MyText` object with a `url` attribute and load its content to the `text` field.
+Next, you can instantiate a `MyText` object with a `url` attribute and load its content to the `text` field.
 ```python
 doc = MyText(
     url='https://www.w3.org/History/19921103-hypertext/hypertext/README.html',